 Making wiser pricing decisions

-Traditionally, companies price their services or products based on basic information like product cost, demand or the general market price.
+Traditionally, companies price their services or products based on basic information like product cost, demand, or the general market price.
 With Big Data, the traditional pricing strategy has been largely improved.
 Big Data Analysis reveals more thoroughly which factors influence the perception of prices of different market segments.
 These factors vary under different situations, which may include the broader economic situation, product preferences, etc. Through big data analysis, marketers are able to set the best price for their products and services.

-For instance, in the B2B sector, companies prefer to make pricing decisions as granular as possible because each business is different from the others.
-Big Data makes this process easier by automating the process of identifying narrow market segments and matching with historical transactional data.
+For instance, in the B2B sector, companies prefer to make pricing decisions as granularly as possible because each business is different from the others.
+Big Data makes this process easier by automating the process of identifying narrow market segments and matching them with historical transactional data.
 Eventually, the factors that drive value for each segment are discovered, and this supports making better pricing decisions.

 Also known as one-to-one marketing, personalized marketing is about creating and delivering messages to individuals or groups of the audience after doing data analysis.
-Marketers analyze consumer’s data such as geolocation, browsing history, clickstream behavior, purchasing history, etc to know their audience better and provide more customized services.
+Marketers analyze consumer data such as geolocation, browsing history, clickstream behavior, purchasing history, etc to know their audience better and provide more customized services.

-This marketing strategy is widely used in product recommendations, targeted emails/ads and so on.
+This marketing strategy is widely used in product recommendations, targeted emails/ads, and so on.
 Amazon is a good example of product recommendation, using market basket analysis for cross-selling.
 Big Data helps Amazon to recommend a product based on the customer’s buying history, as well as the buying history of other people who bought the same item.
 Similarly, in the case of targeted emails, Big Data helps reveal information about the customers, including their interests, which specific products they were using, etc. The idea is to build a personal bond with customers, which can lead to increased sales.

 Performing customer sentiment analysis

 To know their customers better, not only do companies collect customer information throughout their buying journey, but they also extract customer reviews on social media channels to conduct sentiment analysis.
-Sentiment analysis, also known as opinion mining, is about analyzing the underlying sentiment behind customer’s comments - whether it is positive, neutral or negative.
+Sentiment analysis, also known as opinion mining, is about analyzing the underlying sentiment behind a customer’s comments – whether it is positive, neutral, or negative.
 After gathering customer feedback, companies are empowered to have an idea of how the market is perceiving their brand or products, and then they can work on whatever needs to be improved and even create new business opportunities.